All Products

 Step 1: Create an adaptive bitrate transcoding template group

-For more information, see Transcoding templates.
+For detailed instructions, see Transcoding templates.

-Step 2 (Optional): Create a workflow and associate the transcoding template group
+Step 2 (optional): Create a workflow

 Step 3: Start transcoding

-Automatically trigger transcoding during upload
+Trigger transcoding during upload

 1. Log on to the ApsaraVideo VOD console.

-Initiate transcoding after upload
+Trigger transcoding after upload

-This operation is often used to re-transcode existing videos, apply standard encryption, or overwrite watermark parameters.
+Use this method to re-transcode existing videos, apply standard encryption, or overwrite watermark parameters.

 1. Log on to the ApsaraVideo VOD console.